Take our hospitality management degree and increase your chance of securing a senior position to manage large operations

 Applicants with Vocational Education and Training (VET) Study

 Applicants who have completed a VET course of study in hospitality management at a public TAFE or other VET provider, are welcome to apply.
-All Diploma of Hospitality Management training packages are accepted regardless of date completed.
+All Diploma of Hospitality Management training packages completed within ten years prior to application will be accepted.
 You will receive credit for up to eight degree subjects on the basis of your diploma studies.

 Applicants with work and life experience